This bird order comprises most of the diurnal birds of prey, such as hawks, eagles, and vultures.

 Seven Aquila species hybridize with at least one other species.
 There is, however, one species pair that has received most attention: Lesser Spotted Eagle (A. pomarina) and Greater Spotted Eagle (A. clanga).
 The vulnerable status of the latter species links this situation to conservation issues.
 Hybrids and backcrosses can be identified based on a number of morphological features, such as nape patch and plumage index (Vali & Lohmus, 2004).
 Also, hybrid individuals might attain immature characteristics (Vali, 2010).
 Genetic analyses revealed extensive introgression and asymmetrical hybridization which could be attributed to mate choice based on size differences (Helbig et al., 2005; Vali et al., 2010).
 Introgression of Z-linked loci proved to be lower compared to autosomal loci (Backstrom & Vali, 2011).
 The two species use different habitats (Lohmus & Vali, 2005), but anthropogenic habitat alteration might favour hybridization (Maciorowski & Mirski, 2014).
 In the Biebrza River Vally (Poland), the proportion of broods producing hybrids increased by over 30% between 1996 and 2012 (Maciorowski, Mirski & Vali, 2015).
-Lastly, one study mapped the migration route of a hybrid individual, which followed a typical A. clanga migration strategy (Meyburg & Meyburg, 2007).
+Hybrid nestlings have the same conditional status as pure ones (Maciorowksi et al., 2018) Lastly, one study mapped the migration route of a hybrid individual, which followed a typical A. clanga migration strategy (Meyburg & Meyburg, 2007).
+The tracking of multiple hybrids revealed that their timing was similar to lesser spotted eagles while the wintering destinations were similar to greater spotted eagles (Vali et al., 2018).

 In Southern Siberia, Eastern Marsh Harrier (C. spilonotus) and Western Marsh Harrier (C. aeruginosus) hybridize.
 The situation was extensively described by Fefelov (2001).
-More Harrier species are known to interbreed, but they have not been studied in detail.
+More Harrier species are known to interbreed, but they have not been studied in detail (but see De Broyer (2013) for observations of a hybrid between Pallid Harrier C. macrourus and Hen Harrier C. cyaneus).

 Clark, W. S. & Witt, C. C. (2006).
 First known specimen of a hybrid Buteo: Swainson’s Hawk (Buteo swainsoni) x Rough-legged Hawk (B-lagopus) from Louisiana.
 Wilson Journal of Ornithology 118, 42-52.